The Wayfarer’s Repose

 “You don’t know that,” said Golar

 “Oh, you’re fun,” said Brota.
 “True though, I don’t, but we’ll go down fighting.”
-Shortly after, the hinges came loose on the door.
+Shortly after, the hinges came loose.
 The creatures twisted the heavy wooden door and heaved against it.

 The mace connected with its face with a sickening crunch.
+She felt her weapon glide a bit.
+The mucus was slick and denied the weapon puchase.
 Its roar became a gurgle, and it fell away only to be replaced by another.
 Again, and again Brota swung her mace, their claws grappled and grabbed, but one after another they died to her swings.
 Four in all.

 Espra brought the whole door up and she and Brota leaned against it again.
 It was loose from its hinges but still an ample barricade.